 Tiered Pricing

-This pricing model allows MSPs to offer different service packages at varying prices.
+Under a tiered pricing model, MSPs present different service packages at varying prices.
 Companies choose a form that fits their needs and price point, from basic support to full IT management.
 This model is great for smaller organizations trying to scale with versatile IT offerings.

 Per-User or Per-Device Pricing